 The concept for this mural was inspired by the artist’s son who has Down syndrome and LOVES to dance.
 To see him dance—overcome with joy and the need to move his body to express that joy—is to know unequivocally that the most human thing we can do is to live fully alive!
 We dance for different reasons, in many different styles, but each dance is a tribute to the heart that beats in the chest of the dancer.

-The mural will be placed on the building’s north-facing concrete block wall, adjacent to an existing surface parking lot owned by the Montgomery County Department of Transportation (MCDOT), between Triangle Lane and Grandview Avenue.
+The mural is on the building’s north-facing concrete block wall, adjacent to an existing surface parking lot owned by the Montgomery County Department of Transportation (MCDOT), between Triangle Lane and Grandview Avenue.

 In addition to Bourgea’s concept (Artist #1), the community voted on designs from finalists Eric B. Ricks, (Artist #2), as well as MazPas with Oscar Gonzalez and Federico Frum (Artist #3).